dainiusjocas/vespa-nearest-neighbor-corner-cases/embedder-poc/README.md

 ## Ideas

-ONNX model can have many more inputs and they can all be passed with query params.
+ONNX model can have many more inputs, and they can all be passed with query params and do not use any document feature.

 ## Helpers